NINAD-17/Data_Structures_and_Algorithms/[09] Extra Topics of C++/readme.md

 # Global Variables
 - If you've a variable and you wanted to share it between functions then use either reference variable or you also can able to use global variables
-- If you've defined a variable in a function then it's a local variable its scope is only in that function after that function that variable gets free.
+- If you've defined a variable in a function then it's a local variable its scope is only in that function.
+After that function, that variable gets free.
 - Don't use globle variables.
 It's a BAD PRACTICE.
-- It's disadvantage is that, it can be changed by any functions.
-Therefore always use reference variable instead.
+- Its disadvantage is that, it can be changed by any functions.
+Therefore, always use reference variable instead.

 # Tertiary Operator
 ```